GoodnightApp/react-native-taplytics/README.md

 ## iOS Installation

-1. `npm install react-native-taplytics --save`
+1. `npm install react-native-taplytics --save`, and download `https://github.com/taplytics/taplytics-ios-sdk`
 2. In XCode's project navigator, right click on your project and choose "Add files to <your project>..."
 3. Choose `node_modules/react-native-taplytics/RNTaplytics.xcodeproj`